nwthomas/data-structures-and-algorithms/README.md

 - Thanks [Beej Jorgenson](https://github.com/beejjorgensen) for being a _boss_ of a computer science instructor at [Lambda School](https://lambdaschool.com/).
 You make things simple, easy, and understandable.
 That's the highest praise I could ever give someone teaching a complicated topic like CS.
 - Thank you to [Brad Fukumoto](https://github.com/br80).
 You're so knowledgeable, but you're also super approachable as a teacher; your passion for teaching shines through.
 Also, you have _boss_-level hobbies.
 - To [Sean Chen](https://github.com/seanchen1991), your skills are honestly off-the-rails.
 I have learned so much from watching you work.
 Thank you!
+- To [Brian Doyle](https://github.com/briandoyle81), thanks for being a friendly and knowledgeable CS instructor.
+You came in at the hardest point of CS and somehow made it great.
+Thank you!
 - Huge thanks to [Byron Homes](https://github.com/byronholmes2018) for getting me excited about data structures and algorithms.
 You're awesome and a genius.
 - Thanks to [Frank Faustino](https://github.com/frankfaustino) for inspiring me to create, build, and make my own data structures and algorithms repository.
 Your own journey has inspired my own.
 - Thanks to Aditya Bhargava, the author of [Grokking Algorithms](https://smile.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230/ref=sr_1_2?ie=UTF8&qid=1544921791&sr=8-2&keywords=grokking+algorithm).
 You inspired me to learn this stuff and start documenting it for ease of later use.